agoose77/phd-thesis/content/2100-nuclear-models.md

 :align: center
 :width: 400px

 A myriad of clustering phenomena are seen in light nuclei, varying from small clusters outside of a closed shell to alpha condensates.
-Figure taken from {cite:ps}`catford_clustering_2013-1`.
+Figure taken from Ref. {cite:ps}`catford_clustering_2013-1`.
 :::

 +++